-Let's all get one thing straight: moving is kind of a nightmare.
-Whether you're moving down the block or to an entirely new city, packing up the contents of your entire life is one of the most tedious and time-consuming tasks that all pretty much dread.
-But even worse is settling into your new space and unpacking all your boxes only to find your nice work tops wrinkled or your those heels you splurged on broken because you didn't pack up carefully enough.
+Let's all get one thing straight: Moving is kind of a nightmare.
+Whether you're relocating down the block or to an entirely new city, packing up the contents of your entire life is one of the most tedious and time-consuming tasks that pretty much all of us dread.
+But even worse is settling into your new space and unpacking all your boxes only to find your nice work tops wrinkled or those heels you splurged on broken because you didn't pack up carefully enough.

 1. Use clean packing paper

 "To avoid the most common risks of damage to shoes while moving, such as scuff marks or smashed shoes, try using clean packing paper," suggests Sherree Murray, creator of Well-Planned Move.
 While you'd think that using newspaper or tissue paper is an easy option, Jodi Holzband of SpareFoot.com says to avoid them, as they can leave a stain.
 And an even cheaper solution?
 Paper towels work here as well.

 2. Stuff them with paper (socks will work, too!)